 Bo Jackson and Bo Diddly together in the “Bo Knows” commercial.

 Later there was Tiger Woods, saying “Hello World, are you ready for me?”

 Serena Williams, saying “Show them what crazy can do.”

 And, of course, Colin Kaepernick saying “Believe in something.
 Even if it means giving up everything.”

 “The trick is to get athletes who not only can win but can stir up emotion.
 We want someone the public is going to love or hate, not just the leading scorer.”
 Knight said.

 Knight’s athlete strategy certainly has caused some backlash over the years.
-But while some people were burning shoes, the Nike brand was standing out, and winning the race in the long run.
+But while some people were burning shoes, the Nike brand was getting a ton of free press and winning the race in the long run.